ltspicer/dxf2gcode.linux.installer/readme.txt

 The installation is ONLY complete when the script "dxf2gcode has been installed successfully." spends!

-Unfortunately is the installation of Python3.7.3 or higher on Debian 9 (Wheezy) almost impossible.
-Many LinuxCNC computers have Debian Wheezy :(

 Because official dxf2gcode does not run properly under Python 3.10+, the script ask to install a developer version of dxf2gcode.